Understanding the Turkish Business Visa Landscape

 - Photocopy of passport biographical page

-- Valid UAE residence visa (original and photocopy)
+- Valid UAE residence visa with minimum 6-month validity (original and photocopy)

-- Two recent passport photographs (35mm x 45mm, white background, 80% face coverage)
+- Two recent passport photographs (50mm x 60mm, plain white background, taken within last 6 months)

 2. Business Justification Documents